Translation, Interpretation and Accommodation

 Force is not the preferred response for making arrests or keeping an area safe, but it is an option law enforcement personnel may utilize to prevent violence, protect themselves or others, or disperse a crowd, for example.
 Force options may include, but are not limited to: physical force, pepper spray and rubber ball distraction devices.
 If you are a person with a disability that would be vulnerable to the chemicals or projectiles it is advised you vacate the premises immediately when a call to disperse is made.

-While PPB tries to accommodate the needs of people with disabilities attending demonstrations and other events PPB has no control over the way a protest crowd acts.
-When a crowd begins to throw projectiles and sets fires and needs to be dispersed the following procedures could cause challenges for people with disabilities:
+While PPB tries to accommodate the needs of people with disabilities attending demonstrations and other events PPB has no control over the way a crowd acts.
+When police disperse people within a crowd due to criminal and/or riotous activity, police tools and tactics could cause challenges for people with disabilities.

 It is imperative for those attending protest to listen to the admonishments from the sound trucks, law enforcement personnel and/or twitter to reduce the likelihood of being subject to force.
 For individuals that are deaf and hard of hearing we recommend following our twitter where majority of the content we post is text.